xcherryio/xcherry/CONTRIBUTING.md

-# Develop XDB server
+# Develop xCherry server

 Any contribution is welcome.
 Even just a fix for typo in a code comment, or README/wiki.

-See [Wiki](https://github.com/xdblab/xdb/wiki) for how it works.
+See [Wiki](https://github.com/xcherryio/xcherry/wiki) for how it works.

 Here is the repository layout if you are interested to learn about it: